The Explore TV

 Rent a motorbike, it will allow you to move around the island like you own the place.

-If you’re not into motorcycles, no problem, there are small cars available or you can always take taxis – in our opinion, they’re too expensive, but they’ll do the trick.
+If motorbikes aren’t your thing, no problem, there are small cars available or you can always take taxis – in our opinion, they’re too expensive, but they’ll get the job done.
 Important: There’s no Uber, Cabify, or Lift, and the island is big enough that you’ll need a car to explore it.

 What to do in Cozumel?